 A generic variable that sets this policy both for iiop_tls and https.
-To set this policy specifically for the IIOP/TLS protocol, set the policies:iiop_tls:target_secure_invocation_policy:requires target_secure_invocation_policy:requires specifies the minimum level of security required by a server.
+To set this policy specifically for the IIOP/TLS protocol, set the policies:iiop_tls:target_secure_invocation_policy:requires variable, which takes precedence.

+target_secure_invocation_policy:requires specifies the minimum level of security required by a server.
 The value of this variable is specified as a list of association options.